-Meet the Scholar, Mamokgethi Phakeng, Professor of Mathematics Education at Wits University, South Africa, and Vice Principal of Research & Innovation at UNISA.
-On July 1st 2016, she will assume the Deputy Vice Chancellor of Research and Internationalisation position at UCT.
+On July 1st 2016, she assumed the role of Deputy Vice Chancellor of Research and Internationalisation position at UCT.
 Her full biography here.

 Professor Phakeng is an internationally acclaimed scholar with a publication count of over 80 research papers and four edited volumes.
 In August 2014 CEO magazine named her the most influential woman in Academia in Africa.
 You can follow her on Twitter @fabacademic & Instagram.
 For more on her style, visit our Pinterest page – Stylish Scholars.